-Please flag the job if you find major problems with the job, such as:
+Please flag a job if you find major problems, such as:

 - Incorrect word count (read more here)

 - Unsuitable content according to the Gengo Quality Policy